juanzq10dev/Juan-secret-vault/emotional-intelligence/handbook/main.typ

 == Suffering
 - Suffering is the reaction we have to pain.
+- Suffering is teh resistance to change caused by an event that causes pain.
 - Suffering is on your mind.
 - Luckily, you can avoid suffering (it is on your mind, believe it or not, you can control your mind).
 - Suffering lasts much longer than pain (but it should not, do not let suffer trap your mind).